ANNOUNCEMENT AND CALL FOR APPLICATIONS

 CEU Teaching Development Grants to support individual faculty members in the development of teaching projects are available on a competitive basis with funds up to 3,000 euros per project per academic year.
 Teaching Development Projects should be designed to focus on inquiry and experimentation, particularly in areas outlined in the CEU Strategic Plan: greater development of connections between research and teaching; using new technologies to support learning; incorporation of problem-based learning; teaching with case studies; the development of interdisciplinary approaches to teaching; and other research-based teaching strategies.

 The project should advance the grantee’s development as a teacher and lead to positive changes in their teaching practice.
 The outcomes of the projects should be measurable and sustainable beyond its lifetime.

 Teaching Development Grant funds may be used to hire a doctoral student to serve as a Teaching Development Grant project assistant, to attend teaching-related workshops and conferences, or to purchase software or other teaching-related equipment or materials required for implementation of the teaching development project.
 The fund may not be used for faculty salary support.
 Grants will be available annually on a competitive basis.
 CEU teaching faculty members who hold formal CEU faculty appointment and rank with the University over the period of the project are eligible to apply.

-Project Support from the CEU Center for Teaching and Learning
+Project Support from the CEU Elkana Center